Bayesian Optimization Algorithms for Accelerator Physics: Acquisition Function Optimization

 \subsection{Trust region optimization}

 One disadvantage of BO is that common acquisition functions tend to over-prioritize exploration over exploitation in high dimensional parameter spaces.
 This is due to the relatively large posterior uncertainties of GP models that result from the exponential growth of parameter space volume with dimensionality (models in high dimensional space need more data to update prior function distributions).
-As a result, BO tends to pick points at the extremes of the domain in high dimensional parameter spaces even if optimal points are found in a local region.
+As a result, BO tends to pick points at the extremes of the domain in high dimensional parameter spaces even if optimal points are found in a local region, see Fig.~\ref{fig:prox_bias}(a) for an example of this behavior.
 In addition, GP models used in BO aim to create a global description of the objective function, which may not be appropriate for functions that have varying local characteristics in different regions of parameter space.

 Trust region BO (TurBO) \cite{eriksson2019scalable} aims to address both of these issues by restricting optimization of the acquisition function to within a so-called ``trust region" around previous measurements where the model is expected to be the most accurate.
 The trust region is a local region centered at the best previously observed measurement so far during optimization, with side lengths equal to a base length $L$ multiplied by the relative length scale of the GP model along each axis in parameter space.
 As optimization progresses, the location and size of the trust region is continuously updated to be centered at the best measured point in parameter space and scaled to match length scales of the GP model.
 Additionally, the base length of the trust region is increased or decreased based on the number of consecutive successes (improvements in the solution) or failures (no improvement) respectively.
 As a result, the trust region shrinks in cases where the model does not correctly identify the location of optimal solutions or expands the trust region when the model is making accurate predictions that result in continuous improvements in the objective function value.
 By limiting exploration of the parameter space within a local region, TurBO transforms BO from a global optimization algorithm into a local one, resulting in substantially faster convergence to local extremum in high-dimensional parameter spaces than conventional BO.